Join InterNations

 Family members can also obtain the right to work in Germany too, with the country making a concerted effort to encourage highly skilled people to move to Germany.

+NOT JUNE - due to Summer break.
 Every month we provide that meeting for all members to chat and exchange new ideas about the coming months.
 We will welcome new members and old friends.
-The mentioned time is the time frame, which
+The mention

 See all upcoming events for expats in Leipzig